drugis/drugis.org/software/mcda/index.md

 Our multiple criteria decision analysis (MCDA) web interface is a user interface for preference elicitation in MCDA models.
 The backend uses our [R packages](/software/r-packages/) to perform the computations.

+The MCDA web interface was initially funded by TI Pharma project Escher and integrated in ADDIS 2 with funding from IMI GetReal.
+Further development and the creation of training materials is supported by IMI PROTECT.

 Current status
 --------------